postgrid/book-club/ddia/apaar/week28/relay/README.md

 ## TODO

-- [ ] Figure out why CPU usage suddenly starts spiking when I have some socket disconnected
+- [x] Figure out why CPU usage suddenly starts spiking when I have some socket disconnected
     - The "threads" metric seems to get stuck
+    - This was because in `bufsock.ml` `read_until_delim` we were not handling the case where `Unix.recv` returns 0 and so were recursing indefinitely on a closed socket
 - [ ] Make a "tunnel" for this relay which knows the remote name and forwards the packets it receives to that remote name via the relay
     - Your programs don't need to know the protocol to use this tunnel (unlike connecting directly to the relay)
     - The tunnel can also take any packets it recieves and make requests to your local services (bidirectional), which means it should be able to do e.g. HTTP